iMikie/orange-tree-1-just-oranges-challenge/README.md

 Use `attr_reader`, `attr_writer`, and/or `attr_accessor` so that we can call `tree.height` and `tree.age` to get a tree's height or age, respectively.
 Which of the three `attr_` methods should you be using and why?

-Do the same with the `Orange` class so that we can call `orange.diameter` to get an orange's diamater.
+Do the same with the `Orange` class so that we can call `orange.diameter` to get an orange's diameter.

 #### Implement Aging